Countly/countly-sdk-documentation/android/current.md

 //disable automatic star rating Countly.sharedInstance().ratings().setIfStarRatingShownAutomatically(false);</code></pre>
 <p>
-  <span style="font-weight:400">If you would like to have the star rating shown only once per app's lifetime and not for each new version, use the <code>SetStarRatingDisableAskingForEachAppVersion</code> function.</span>
+  <span style="font-weight: 400;">If you would like to have the star rating shown only once per app's lifetime and not for each new version, use the <code>SetStarRatingDisableAskingForEachAppVersion</code> function.</span>
 </p>
 <pre><code class="java">//disable star rating for each new version
 Countly.sharedInstance().setStarRatingDisableAskingForEachAppVersion(true);